 If the article is full text in one of the library databases (i.e. Academic Search Complete or JSTOR), then find the permanent or persistent URL.
 For the article to be accessible from off-campus, it must go through our proxy server.
 Therefore the URL for our proxy server [http://ezproxy.library.ewu.edu:2048/login?url=] must go in front of the persistent URL of the article.
 For more detailed information, see the Help sheet on linking to library articles or contact the JFK reference desk [509-359-2263] for help.

 If the article doesn't have a unique URL or isn't full text, you can arrange to have it put on electronic reserve by contacting the Circulation Department.

-The Reference/Instruction Librarians at JFK Library and Riverpoint Campus Library can provide instruction on using library resources for your classes.
-This instruction can take a variety of forms, from face-to-face instruction in the Library Instruction Room at JFK or Riverpoint, to detailed online guides created for the specific class.
+The Reference/Instruction Librarians at JFK Library and Spokane Academic Library can provide instruction on using library resources for your classes.
+This instruction can take a variety of forms, from face-to-face instruction in the Instruction Room at JFK or Spokane Academic Library, to detailed online guides created for the specific class.

 Faculty input is valued for collection development at the EWU Libraries.
 To request a purchase, faculty should:

 Subscription costs for serials and electronic resources have been increasing at higher rates than for other resources, and therefore, requests for new titles must be considered carefully, as these resources could consume a disproportionately higher share of the ongoing collections budget if not monitored.